Judy Garland & the Pervasive Stigma of Addiction

 What is Stigma?

-Stigma is defined as, “a mark of disgrace associated with a particular circumstance, quality, or person”.
+Stigma is defined as “a mark of disgrace associated with a particular circumstance, quality, or person.”
 The behavior associated with an SUD is the “mark of disgrace” that comes with the disease.
-For example, the annoyance and disappointment we feel when Judy Garland, a beloved performer, stumbles onto the stage and slurs into her microphone.
-When her substance seeking behavior ruins a perfectly good evening.
+For example, we feel annoyance and disappointment when Judy Garland, a beloved performer, stumbles onto the stage and slurs into her microphone when her substance-seeking behavior ruins a perfectly good evening.

-Understandably, a “bad performance” or a missed milestone causes embarrassment and shame for the person suffering with an SUD.
-Judy feels guilty and lousy the morning after one of her melt-downs.
+Understandably, a “bad performance” or a missed milestone causes embarrassment and shame for the person suffering from an SUD.
+Judy feels guilty and lousy the morning after one of her meltdowns.
 This also creates stigmatized perceptions about addiction among the public.
-They lob sourdough and cat-call cruel handles like lush, boozer, addict.
 Which, of course, perpetuates the private shame associated with drug addiction.
 It is a vicious cycle.

 How Can We Address and Reduce Stigma?

-At Sanford Addiction Treatment Centers, we address the pervasive stigma associated with substance use disorders every day.
-Treatment begins here with a self-affirming, home-like environment.
-And our treatment centers are located in residential neighborhoods.
-This goes a long way to dispelling negative stereotypes about how those with the disease of addiction behave.
+At Sanford Behavioral Health, we address the pervasive stigma associated with substance use disorders every day.
+Treatment begins here with a self-affirming, safe environment.
+Our campus, located in a residential neighborhood, goes a long way to dispelling negative stereotypes about how those with the disease of addiction behave.

 Sanford also addresses stigma with the following: